ankit-arora/clevertap-data-upload/README.md

   -evtName string           Event name.
 Required only when uploading events.
 Each CSV file can only have one type of event

+  -r string                 The account region, either eu or in, defaults to eu (default "eu")

   -dryrun                   Do a dry run, process records but do not upload

 ```